 Speed Options

-Switching between 33 and 45 RPM is easy with the button, though 78 RPM requires a belt change.
+Switching speeds between 33 and 45 RPM is simple with a button, though changing to 78 RPM requires a manual belt swap.

 #3